mathuin/harehound/API.md

 * 'OK' if the position is accepted but there is no additional information to send.
 * 'POS' followed by one or more lat-long pairs (hounds receive one for the hare, hares receive all hounds)
 * 'ERR' if there is a problem with the input.
-* 'WIN' followed by the winner ('HARE' or 'HOUND-#') and their location.
+* 'WIN' followed by the winner ('HARE' or 'HOUND-#') and their location, in the case of a win (see below).

 ### Examples
 Direction | Text